Daily research practice

 We suggest the following organization of a lab notebook:

-- Title, and in the same notebook cell a brief one sentence summary of what the notebook is about.
+- Title, and in the same notebook cell a brief one sentence summary of the goal to achieve with the notebook.

-- Motivation or Aims: describe the problem under investigation.
+- Motivation or Aims: describe the problem under investigation into actionable items.

 - Methods overview: a high-level description of methods used to solve the problem.